 Basic Semesterly Requirements

 ALL students must be registered into UNIV*7510 (Active Full-time Registration) during course selection before the start of every semester.
 For thesis students (M.Sc./PhD), the course UNIV*7500 (Research/Writing) must also be enrolled at this time - this differentiates for the registrar's office whether you are a coursework or thesis student.
-You do this using Webadvisor; if you have additional questions the useful 'Ask Gryph' should help.
+You do this using WebAdvisor; if you have additional questions the useful 'Ask Gryph' on the WebAdvisor homepage should help.

 Course Requirements for Completing Your Degree Program